AquinasSoftware/SchedulerSim/README.md

 # Scheduler Sim
 Scheduler Sim is an educational tool to showcase how various algorithms can be used by an operating system to complete a list of processes on a single-core CPU.
 It accepts a user-specified list of jobs, then graphs the average response and turnaround times as the queue is completed.
 These results can then be exported for comparison.

+It is built using wxWidgets, a cross-platform GUI library, as well as Davide Rondini's fork of wxMathPlot.
+This allows for an easy-to-use experience on both Windows and Linux machines.

 ## Included Algorithms
 The following standard scheduling algorithms are included:
 - FIFO (First In, First Out)